 How Alcohol Ages Skin

-As mentioned, chronic drying of the skin over time from drinking alcohol can make your skin appear aged.
+As mentioned previously, chronic drying of the skin over time from drinking alcohol can make your skin appear aged.
 "When the skin (of the face especially) is dry, it can begin to crack and lead to wrinkles," says Richards.

 Camp adds that dehydration from alcohol can have the effect of "skin tenting," which can make your complexion appear more aged and less supple.

-Skin tenting is a phenomenon that occurs in dehydrated skin, according to Camp.
 When the skin is pinched and released, it normally recoils back to its normal, flat state immediately.
 When it is dehydrated it remains elevated—like a tent—for a bit before flattening out.
+This is called skin tenting, a phenomenon that occurs in dehydrated skin, according to Camp.

-To help prevent skin tenting, be extra vigilant with sunscreen, as alcohol can leave skin vulnerable to damage from UV rays.
+Be extra vigilant with sunscreen, as alcohol may leave skin vulnerable to damage from UV rays.
 This is especially important for day-drinking.
 "While a hat and sunglasses can only provide so much protection," says Camp, "a moisturizer with SPF is important to protect from often overlooked sources of UV exposure, such as sunlight reflected from water and sand."

 Alcohol Can Inflame Your Complexion